AequilibraE/aequilibrae/docs/source/gettingstarted.rst

 * Number of links and nodes on your network (far less likely to create trouble)

-Substantial testing has been done with large real-world models (up to 6,000 zones) and memory requirements did not exceed the traditional 32Gb found in most modelling computers these days.
-In most cases 16Gb of RAM is enough even for large models.
+Substantial testing has been done with large real-world models (up to 8,000 zones) and memory requirements did not exceed the traditional 32Gb found in most modelling computers these days.
+In most cases 16Gb of RAM is enough even for large models (2,000+ zones).
 Parallelization is fully implemented for graph computation, and can make use of as many CPUs as there are available in the system when doing traffic assignment.